VisActor/vchart-theme/CONTRIBUTING.md

 ## Open Development

-All work on VUtil happens directly on GitHub.
+All work on vchart-theme happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

 ## Semantic Versioning

-VUtil follows [semantic versioning](https://semver.org/).
+vchart-theme follows [semantic versioning](https://semver.org/).
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

 Every significant change is documented in the changelog file.